OpenAdaptAI/OpenAdapt/README.md

 ### Shell

-Run this in every new terminal window once before running any openadapt commands below:
+Run this in every new terminal window once (while inside the `OpenAdapt` root directory) before running any `openadapt` commands below:

 ```
 poetry shell